Papua New Guinea

 In October 2019 I conducted research in psychology and culture in Kiriwina, the biggest of the Trobriand Islands of Papua New Guinea.
 While staying in the village of Kavataria and examining culture, my intentions were never to change anything, but to observe.
 However, I couldn’t ignore the negative effects of the outside world on the local environment and people’s health.
 So I tried to understand the environmental problems of the community - and any ways we might be able to solve them.

 In many developing countries plastic pollution is out of control - there are no facilities or proper infrastructure for waste management and also a lack of awareness.
 Like many islands nations around the world, in Kiriwina, people rely mostly on fish for their nutrition.
 However, plastic waste is piled up in villages, beaches and the sea floor, polluting the water and marine life which they rely on.

-Plastic was introduced worldwide, in multiple forms, but without the knowledge of how to manage its waste, which has resulted in terrible consequences for the environment - and the people using it.
+Plastic was introduced worldwide, in multiple forms, but without the knowledge of how to manage the waste it creates, which has resulted in terrible consequences for the environment - and the people using it.

-I had the privilege to spend time with the people of Kiriwina island, learn about their culture and their sustainable way of living that is rapidly becoming unsustainable and a serious health, social and environmental issue with the impact of a fast developing world and the introduction of materials such as plastic.
+I had the privilege to spend time with the people of Kiriwina island, learn about their culture and their once sustainable way of living that is inevitably changing with development, the exposure to Western goods and the introduction of materials such as plastic.

 Our “Plastic Fish” artwork spoke to the people because fish are so important in their nutrition and culture - I hope, it started a change.
 The plastic fish is now hanging in Kavataria Elementary School and my dear friend, Titi Chris the school teacher and principal, wrote the text for it.